 Shareholders should direct their questions about their shareholdings to the Company's branch share registrar is Hong Kong.
 Shareholders may at any time make a request for the Company's information to the extent that such information is publicly available.
-Shareholders may send their enquiries and concerns to the Board by addressing them to the principal place of business of the Company in Hong Kong (presently at 6th Floor and 7th Floor, Nexxus Building, 77 Des Voeux Road Central, Hong Kong) by post or by email to investor@ref.com.hk.
+Shareholders may send their enquiries and concerns to the Board by addressing them to the principal place of business of the Company in Hong Kong (presently at Units 5906-5912, 59th Floor, The Center, 99 Queen's Road Central, Hong Kong) by post or by email to investor@ref.com.hk.